ovh/docs/pages/cloud/ovhcloud-connect/occ-layer3/guide.en-gb.md

 #### BGP path selection

 By default, all available paths are enabled using ECMP, with up to 4 paths supported.
-To have an active/passive topology with two PoPs/EntryPoints, we can use AS path prepending or MED.
+To have an active/passive topology with two PoPs/EntryPoints, you can use AS path prepending or MED.

 If AS path prepending is configured on the customer's devices in PoP2, the topology will look like this: